-Here are a few site we stopped, the kids enjoyed learning about the Volcano driving through the changing landscape of Hawaii.
+Here are a few sites we stopped, the kids enjoyed learning about the Volcano driving through the changing landscape of Hawaii.

 Kilauea Crater Rim Drive

 Crater Rim Drive is the 10.6-mile drive that circles Kilauea Caldera.
 Driving around this loop will take you to the park’s main attractions: the Kilauea overlook, Jaggar Museum, Halemaumau Crater, Devastation Trail, Kilauea Iki Crater Overlook and the Thurston Lava Tube.

 Thomas A. Jaggar Museum

 Thomas A. Jaggar pioneered the study of volcanology here at Kilauea.
 Here you can find geologic displays, maps and videos about the study of volcanoes.